BartMassey/list-combinators/README.md

 the "lcbench" executable.
 You may run them to see how abysmal performance is.

-Note that Criterion 2.14.2 does not seem to build with GHC 9 currently.
+Note that Criterion 2.14.2 does not seem to build with GHC 9.0.2.
 GHC 8 seems to work.
+Later versions may work.